DenisaGabrielaMusteata/Machine-Learning-models-for-the-diagnosis-of-Parkinson-s-Disease-based-on-audio-signals/README.md

 ---

-> This repository demonstrates how voice-based biomarkers combined with machine learning can support early detection and monitoring of neurodegenerative disorders.
+>  *This project was developed as a final year thesis for the completion of a Bachelor's Degree in Automation and Applied Informatics.*
+>
+>  It showcases how machine learning can be effectively applied to non-invasive medical diagnosis based on voice biometrics.